tequreq/security/forensics/assembly.md

 ### View function calls \(useful when asking for passwords\)

-ltrace to view function calls
+ltrace to view library function calls

 or

-strace to view function calls \(stack trace\)
+strace to view system function calls \(stack trace\)

 or